ShaBoiJimmy/deep_sort_yolov3/README.md

 # Dependencies

   The code is compatible Python 3.
-The following dependencies are needed to run the tracker:
+The **pip** install the following dependencies are needed to run the tracker:

     NumPy
     scikit learn
     OpenCV
+    Keras

   Additionally, this project requires TensorFlow-1.4.0+.